Grand Canyon West Rim Small Group Tour

 The Hualapai people live in the base of the Hualapai Mountains close to Kingman, Arizona.
 Their traditional homeland was bigger compared to their modern-day home which is in federal, state and private ownership.
 Historically, the kinship system between the tribes was formed on regional bands.
 Each band was name for their geological location, therefore creating the Hualapai name, “People of the Tall Pines”.

 Once the reservation was established, the majority of the tribe made their way to Kingman or Peach Springs to live.
-The tribe now participates in commercial ventures such as river trips in the canyon along the Colorado River, and various sights along Route 66.
+The tribe now participates in commercial ventures such as river trips in the canyon along the Colorado River.
 Both of these attractions are open to Grand Canyon tour guests as well

 Visitors love to learn about the Hualapai and experience a slice of their culture and land.
 Today, the Hualapai continue to speak their language and follow the traditional practices of cattle ranching, basket weaving, and carrying out traditional ceremonies which makes learning about them all the more interesting.